Albert Uderzo, a creator of French hero Asterix, dies at 92

 “Albert Uderzo died in his sleep at his Neuilly home of a heart attack with no links to the coronavirus,” the French press quoted his son-in-law, Bernard de Choisy, as saying.
 “He had been very tired for several weeks.”

-Uderzo initially illustrated the characters created along with writer Renee Goscinny.
-After Goscinny’s death in 1977, Uderzo also took over the comic book’s writing duties.
+Uderzo initially illustrated the characters created along with writer Rene Goscinny.
+Together, they created 24 comic books.
+After Goscinny’s death in 1977, Uderzo also took over the comic books’ writing duties, deciding to continue without his creative partner.

+Goscinny’s daughter, Anne, called the two men “brothers” and praised Uderzo’s “courage” for continuing without his collaborator.

+“They were as different as fire and water, but they lived something that few among us could live,” she told the French daily Le Parisien.
+“They were the kind of friends you don’t often have in life.”

-A spin-off theme park outside Paris draws tens of thousands of fans of the iconic resistance hero and his mighty sidekick, Obelix.
+Asterix-based spinoffs include movies and a theme park outside Paris that draws tens of thousands of fans of the iconic resistance hero and his mighty sidekick, Obelix.